barslev/lib/_README.md

 ### Scripts

-- `build:lib` - Build the library
+- `build:lib` - Builds the library
-- `test:lib` - Run tests
+- `test:lib` - Runs tests
-- `test:lib:headless` - Run tests in headless mode with Chrome
+- `test:lib:headless` - Runs tests in headless mode with Chrome
-- `release` - Release a new version.
+- `release` - Releases a new version.
 This will bump the library's version, and update the `CHANGE_LOG` file based on the commit message
-- `release:first` - Create the first release
+- `release:first` - Creates the first release
-- `commit` - Create a new commit message based on Angular commit messgae convention
+- `commit` - Creates a new commit message based on Angular commit messgae convention
-- `contributors:add` - Add a new contributor to the `README` file
+- `contributors:add` - Adds a new contributor to the `README` file

 ### Hooks

-- `pre-commit`: Runs prettier on the staged files, and verifies that they don't contain `debugger`, `fit`, or `describe`
+- `pre-commit`: Runs prettier on the staged files, and verifies that they don't contain `debugger`, `fit`, or `fdescribe`
 - `pre-push`: Runs the `test:lib:headless` command

 ### Extras

-- It updates the `tsconfig.json` file so that you can import everything from `@scope/name` in the playground.
+- Running the `add` command  updates the `tsconfig.json` file so that you can import any files from the npm path (`@scope/name`) rather than from relative paths.

-- It fulfills the library's `package.json` with the information it needs.
-Make sure you update the relevant data.
+- It also populates the library's `package.json` with the initial required information.
+Make sure you verify the data is accurate before proceeding.

 ## Basic Working Flow